 - Moles that are irregular in shape or color.

 Sunburns are often not immediately obvious.
-After being burned, skin may not turn red until 2 to 6 hours later, with the worst pain occuring between 6 to 48 hours afterward.
+After being burned, skin may not turn red until 2 to 6 hours later, with the worst pain occurring between 6 to 48 hours afterward.
 The burn continues to develop for 24 to 72 hours after exposure and skin peeling can begin 3 to 8 days after the burn onset.

 Sunburns are an actual burn, just like thermal burns, and are classified as either first or second degree burns in the same way.
 They can be just as serious, and even more so, because they often cover a larger percentage of the body.
 Extreme sunburns can be painful to the point of debilitation and may require hospitalization.